Executive Director, Board Member and Co-Founder

 Kathy serves on the Board for the Girl Scouts of the Nation’s Capital and the Women in Business Consortium of George Mason University.

 Ty Trimble is a Manufacturing Engineer at the Boeing Company in Everett, Washington.
 Ty specializes in creating lean manufacturing processes and leading dynamic teams to implement new technologies and build processes.
 Ty also has a Master’s Degree in Engineering and Technology Management.
-In addition to wanting to make an impact globally, he enjoys volunteering in his local community and currently serves as a member of the Outreach Council at his church.
+In addition to wanting to make an impact globally, he enjoys volunteering in his local community and spending time outdoors with his wife and two children.